-Although this module normally operates using Profinet over Ethernet, and its communication parameters are set up over the network with a Profinet configuration tool, its I/O can only be configured and calibrated via USB.
+Although this module normally operates using Profinet over Ethernet, it can only be setup, calibrated, and configured via USB.
+This is convenient since you do not have to already know its IP address setting, or set your IP address to a compatible domain address, in order to talk to it.
 Its behavior as a 4 channel analog output and 4 channel digital I/O module is set using a temporary USB connection to a host computer or laptop running a Windows-compatible configuration software program specific to the model.
-This software provides the framework for digital control of all configuration & calibration parameters (except network communication parameters), and this information is stored in non-volatile memory.
+This software provides the framework for digital control of all configuration & calibration parameters, and this information is stored in non-volatile memory.